 Taking the bottle after feeding and before putting baby down for bed

 If you follow these steps, you are well on your way to preventing baby bottle tooth decay.
-We welcome you to contact the dentist, Dr. Manshadi, Dustin, and Dudeen, at Safari Dental, with any questions or concerns.
+We welcome you to contact the dentist, Dr. Manshadi, and Dustin, at Safari Dental, with any questions or concerns.
 We can be reached at (979) 985-3093.